Coronavirus Special Measures

 Contacting and visiting us

 As social distancing requirements continue, our receptions continue to be closed to the public except by appointment.
-If you need our help, please telephone whichever one of our funeral homes you would like to deal with, and we will assist you over the phone, making an appointment to come into the office only if required.
+If you need our help, please telephone whichever one of our funeral homes you would like to deal with, and we will assist you over the phone initially.
+We are happy to make all of the funeral arrangements by phone and email if you wish, or we can meet by appointment at our premises with a maximum of two people attending.
 You can call us 24 hours a day and a member of staff will be able to assist you.

 If you have an appointment to visit us, please ring the doorbell and wait for a member of staff.
 Please be patient, as our telephone lines are currently very busy, and the staff in the office may be taking a telephone call and be unable to answer the door immediately.

-Please download our special brochure below, which explains the present limitations in more detail, and excludes the services and items we are no longer able to supply.
+Please download our special brochure below, which explains the present limitations in more detail.

 Registering a Death

 The Registration of all Deaths is currently taking place by telephone.
 Please download our advice leaflet here.
-To allow this to happen as quickly as possible, please contact the hospital bereavement centre for deaths in hospital, or the deceased’s GP surgery for deaths in the community, as soon as you can.
+Please contact the hospital bereavement centre for deaths in hospital, or the deceased’s GP surgery for deaths in the community.